Lensii/terms-and-conditions/README.md

-Lensii always reserves the right to deny service to a user for any reason.
+We always reserve the right to deny service to a user for any reason.